-Net Income Attributable to Partners - Net income attributable to partners increased in 2016 compared to 2015 for the reasons set forth above.
+Net Income Attributable to Partners - Net income attributable to partners increased in 2016 compared to 2015 for the reasons discussed above.

-Gross Margin - Gross margin decreased \$25 million in 2016 compared to 2015 primarily as a result of the following:
+Gross Margin - Gross margin decreased \$67 million in 2016 compared to 2015 primarily as a result of the following:

-- \$14 million decrease for our Natural Gas Services segment primarily related to lower commodity prices, unfavorable commodity derivative activity and lower gas and NGL volumes on our Eagle Ford and East Texas systems, partially offset by growth in our DJ Basin system related to Lucerne 2 being placed into service mid-2015; and - \$14 million decrease for our Wholesale Propane Logistics segment primarily due to lower volumes as discussed below under the heading "Propane Sales Volumes" and a partial recovery of lower of cost or market inventory adjustments during the first quarter of 2015.
+- \$52 million decrease for our Natural Gas Services segment primarily related to unfavorable commodity derivative activity, lower commodity prices, and lower gas and NGL volumes on our Eagle Ford and East Texas systems and the disposition of our Northern Louisiana system, partially offset by growth in our DJ Basin system related to Lucerne 2 being placed into service mid-2015; and - \$18 million decrease for our Wholesale Propane Logistics segment primarily due to lower volumes as discussed below under the heading "Propane Sales Volumes" and a partial recovery of lower of cost or market inventory adjustments during the first quarter of 2015.